 We welcome all our members to check the notice board on a regular basis for updates following recent meetings, or any need to know information about forthcoming meetings.

 At each meeting members may present something for the Spotlight table from your garden that you are proud of and you wish to show, for example; cut flowers, bulbs, vegetables.
 Entries are judged by our visiting presenters, awarded points and a running total accumulated.
-The overall winner for the year will receive free membership for the following year – so it’s worth entering!
+The overall winner for the year will receive a prize (this replaces the previous free next year membership prize) – so it’s worth entering!

 PositionMember